-The president has the power to sign legislation from Congress into law or to veto it.
-A veto means that, even though congress voted for the law, the president does not agree.
-The bill can still become a law if two-thirds of both the houses of Congress vote to overturn the veto.
+The President has the power to sign legislation into law or to veto it.
+A veto means that, even though Congress voted for the law, the President does not agree.
+The bill can still become law if two-thirds of the Senate and House of Representatives vote to overturn the veto.
 This is all part of the balance of powers outlined in the Constitution.

-First Lady Pat Nixon support for the Girl Scouts began well before the White House with her daugthers Julie and Tricia's participation as active Girl Scouts.
+First Lady Pat Nixon support for the Girl Scouts began well before the White House with her daughters, Julie and Tricia's, participation as active Girl Scouts.
 Pat served as their troop leader and Honorary National President of the Girl Scouts of America.
 Pat welcomed many Girl Scouts into the White House!